596acres/django-livinglots/README.rst

 people to your site without at least some vacant land to show on the map and impress everyone with.

 Certain kinds of data are required.
-Ideally you will have the *parcels* that you want to put on your map, some way of telling *which are vacant*, and data on who *owns* each of those parcels.
+Ideally you will have:

+* the **parcels** that you want to put on your map,
+* some way of telling **which are vacant**, and
+* data on who **owns** each of those parcels.

 Try to get the parcels along with their shapes (also known as polygons) as this will give viewers a better idea of which land you're mapping.
 When looking for parcels and their shapes, you do not want a spreadsheet or CSV of them, but you do want something called a *shapefile*.
 You'll need a piece of software called a GIS to read these, luckily there's a free one called `QGIS <http://qgis.org>`_ that is excellent.

 Some data is nice to have but isn't necessarily a dealbreaker.
-One dataset you should try to get is locations of current community-driven projects such as community gardens.
-This is helpful for two reasons: it will help you avoid marking those project locations as vacant, and it gives you more points to put on the map.
+One dataset you should try to get is **locations of current community-driven projects such as community gardens**.
+This is helpful for two reasons: it will help you avoid marking those project locations as vacant and it gives you more points to put on the map.

-We find that it's useful to be able to filter the map by boundary layers.
+We find that it's useful to be able to filter the map by **boundary layers**.
 These are large shapes that cover your city such as zip codes and city council districts.
 These are usually easy enough to find, but now is a good time to think about other layers you would want to filter with on your map.
 As with parcels, you'll be looking for *shapefiles* for these boundaries.